SinggihPurba21/SinggihPurba21/ideas/thinking.md

 1. Consider adding a CONTRIBUTING.md file to outline how others can contribute.
 2. Explore GitHub Actions for CI/CD or automated testing.

+Consider adding a README.md file to provide a clear overview of the project, its purpose, and how to use it.

+Explore GitHub Actions for CI/CD automation, such as automated testing, building, and deployment.